 Virtual Network Hub

-IMPORTANT: When used on a Virtual Machine, accidental changes by a user to the rules may affect Remote Desktop (RDP) traffic and result in a user lock out.
+IMPORTANT: When used on a Virtual Machine, accidental changes to the rules can

-The UI manages configuration of the service and requires the service to be running.
+the service's configuration and requires the service to be running.

-UI shows available adapters on the left side and configurable networking hubs on the right side.
+The UI shows available adapters on the left and configurable networking hubs on the

+right.
 Each hub represents an isolated network segment.
-There are could be more than one hub
+More than one hub can be added

 .